reactiveui/Akavache/README.md

 ### What's this Global Variable nonsense?
 Why can't I use $FAVORITE_IOC_LIBRARY

 You totally can.
-Just instantiate `PersistentBlobCache` or `EncryptedBlobCache` instead - the static variables are there just to make it easier to get started.
+Just instantiate `SQLitePersistentBlobCache` or `SQLiteEncryptedBlobCache` instead - the static variables are there just to make it easier to get started.

 ### Unit Testing with Akavache